When is the right time to hire?

 Focus on what the candidate will do

-I need helpis a good starting point to know when to hire, but this wont help find the perfect candidate.
+is a good starting point to know when to hire, but this won't help find the perfect candidate.
 Try pinpointing what you would expect of them - instead of thinking I need a graphic designer, think more along the lines of:

-I need a graphic design with 5 years experience, qualifications in a graphics related college course, experience with Adobe InDesign and Illustrator and a portfolio of work
+I need a graphic designer with 5 years of experience, qualifications in a graphics-related college course, experience with Adobe InDesign and Illustrator and a portfolio of work

 You may think this is too specific, and in some cases it will be.
-But youre setting the standard - you know what you want.
-You may find someone with all of the above but only 2 years experience, but this gives you a checklist for your candidates and help recruit wisely.
+But you're setting the standard - you know what you want.
+You may find someone with all of the above but only 2 years of experience, but this gives you a checklist for your candidates and helps you recruit wisely.

 Write down the tasks to help try and define a role